JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 pharmacometric simulation engine [PuMaS.jl](https://doi.org/10.1007/s10928-018-9606-9) into the deep learning framework.
-With access to the full range of solvers for ODEs, SDEs, DAEs, DDEs, PDEs, discrete stochastic equations, and more, we are interested to see what kinds of next generation neural networks you build with Julia.
+With access to the full range of solvers for ODEs, SDEs, DAEs, DDEs, PDEs, discrete stochastic equations, and more, we are interested to see what kinds of next generation neural networks you will build with Julia.